Housatonic Museum of Art

-The Housatonic Museum of Art is a museum at Housatonic Community College in Bridgeport, Connecticut.
+The Housatonic Museum of Art is a museum at Housatonic Community College in Bridgeport, Connecticut, United States.
 The museum's collection is displayed throughout the college campus and in the Burt Chernow Galleries, which also hosts visiting exhibitions.

 Collection

 The museum's holdings are composed of 18th-, 19th- and 20th-century art, as well as ethnographic objects from Africa, Oceania and the Americas.

 Selected works

 The collection covers non-Western art: The museum's African art includes a terra cotta head from Ghana, a drum figure and a helmet mask from Zaire, a Bambara headdress, helmet mask and wood carvings from Nigeria and carved wood sculpture from Guinea.
 Also in the collection are wood carvings from New Guinea, and from India a bronze sculpture, a 14th-century stone carving, and a mid-18th-century painting.
 A Mayan stucco head and Inca storage bottle as well as a marble sculpture representing Kuan Yin from China are also among the holdings.

 Works by these artists are in the collection: